North Korea still a suspect in Sony attack despite denial

 It was a reminder of Sony's might in the movie world.
 The Bond franchise had its most lucrative film in the series to date with "Skyfall," which brought in $1.1 billion worldwide.

-(Additional reporting by Jim Finkle in Boston, and Lisa Richwine and Piya Sinha-Roy in Los Angeles; Writing by Mary Milliken)
+(Additional reporting by Jim Finkle in Boston, and Lisa Richwine and Piya Sinha-Roy in Los Angeles; Writing by Mary Milliken; Editing by Bernard Orr)